 If you want to branch out after cocktails and try somewhere new for dinner, you have an almost infinite number of options in both the Park Slope/Gowanus area and on the east side of the park, the Crown Heights/Bed Stuy areas.
 Be sure to check out our guide to the best bars in Bed Stuy for ideas.

 If you’re closer to Park Slope, check out Palo Santo (652 Union St), an intimate and friendly spot serving up fresh and seasonal Pan-Latin fare – I loved the Chilatole and the Cornflake Fried Chicken (served with Jersey Peach, watercress, hot honey).
 Palo Santo has a wide selection of regional wines and a knowledgeable staff to guide you to the right glass (or bottle!) for you!

 Or check out Pasta Louise (803 8th Ave) in Park Slope near Prospect Park for their delicious homemade pasta, don’t forget to add fresh burrata to the top of your dish either!

-If you ended up near the Brooklyn Museum and St.Ends, check out near by Chavela’s (736 Franklin Ave), a top-notch Mexican restaurant – be sure to try La Diabla (Blanco tequila, hibiscus, lime, ginger agave) and the Taquitos de Cangrejo (Flour tacos, crab meat, guacamole, pico de gallo) or Aurelia’s Mole (chicken in slowly simmered mole sauce).
+If you ended up near the Brooklyn Museum and St.Ends, check out near by Chavela’s (736 Franklin Ave), a top-notch Mexican restaurant in Crown Heights – be sure to try La Diabla (Blanco tequila, hibiscus, lime, ginger agave) and the Taquitos de Cangrejo (Flour tacos, crab meat, guacamole, pico de gallo) or Aurelia’s Mole (chicken in slowly simmered mole sauce).